FyshOS/fynedesk/README.md

 # Getting Started

-Using standard go tools you can install FyneDesk using:
+Using standard Go tools you can install FyneDesk using:
 ```
 go get fyne.io/fynedesk/cmd/fynedesk
 ```

 This will add `fynedesk` to your $GOPATH (usually ~/go/bin).
 You can now run the app in "preview" mode like any other Fyne app.
-Doing so is not running a window manager, to do so requires another few steps.
+Doing so is not running a window manager, to do so requires another few steps:

 ## Setting up as a desktop environment

-To use this as your main desktop you can run the following commands to set up fynedesk as a selectable desktop option in your login manager (such as LightDM for example).
+To use this as your main desktop you can run the following commands to set up fynedesk as a selectable desktop option in your login manager (such as LightDM for example):

 ```
 git clone https://github.com/fyne-io/fynedesk